jstoebel/eds_dashboard/README.md

 - In windows: create a dump.sql file from access using bullzip.
 - Make a python script to read these data and populate to the existing production database.
+- Current TEP advisors need to be added (not included since they contain B#s)

 - Updates to the schema: